eddytnk/docker-commands-cheatsheet/README.md

 Simillar to COPY instruction but ADD allows you to download a file from the internet and copy to the conatiner when it is started.

 ADD can automatically unpack compressed file

+## How to push images to Docker Hub (Docker Registry)

+if you wish to change your image repository name and tag name

+`docker tag <image-id> <new-image-name>:<tag>`

+Remember to use `docker images` to get your image-id.

+To push your image to docker hub your first need to login to docker hub using:

+`docker login --username=<docker-hub-id> ` then provide your password.